 Under this provision, the proposed immigration reform bill will;

-A. Provide businesses with the ability to hire lower-skilled workers in a timely manner when Americans are unavailable or unwilling to fill those jobs.
+A.Provide businesses with the ability to hire lower-skilled workers in a timely manner, especially when Americans are unavailable or unwilling to fill those jobs.
+Moreover, this approach ensures that essential roles are filled without delay.

-B. Allow employers to hire immigrants if it can be demonstrated that they were unsuccessful in recruiting an American to fill an open position and the hiring of an immigrant will not displace American workers.
+B.Employers can hire immigrants if they demonstrate unsuccessful recruitment of an American for the open position and ensure that hiring an immigrant will not displace American workers.

-D. Allow more lower-skilled immigrants to come here when the US economy is creating jobs, and fewer when the economy is not creating jobs.
+D.Allow more lower-skilled immigrants to come here, especially when the US economy is creating jobs, and fewer, particularly when the economy is not creating jobs.
+Moreover, this approach could help balance the labor market effectively, especially during times of economic fluctuation.

 E. Protect workers by ensuring strong labor protections; and,